dylancorvidae/TheSanchezPersonalityExperiment/README.md

 As for my responsibilities, I shared the role of UI designer with a teammate on this project and was responsible for most of the UX as I wrote the majority of the quiz content and all of the personality assessments.
 In addition to content creation I coded the authorization and authenticationas well as the entire signin/signup page.
 I wrote most of the CSS and HTML, and built a majority of the Javascript HTML to DOM rendering components.
 I made the page responsive for all viewport sizes.
 I did a large amount of the project organization as I designed the file structure for this project, wrote and organized the supporting docs that our group worked off as we built our app.

+I am particularly proud of my work on The Sanchez Personality Experiment header text.
+If you take a look at the header.css you can see that h1.title uses 10 different text shadows to create that same colored and glowing effect that the font used in the show displays.
+I'm also like the little touch of the portal login and logouts.
+I had to do a lot of research to figure out how to get the login/sign-up to switch back and forth and the logout speeding up it's spin when you hover on it was a fun little animation to throw together.

 5. If you were to do it again, what would you do differently?
 OR If you could spend more time, what would you add/improve?